REFRAMING FAT

 He’s coming.
 Don’t move.
 Disappear.
 He’s still coming.
 I hear his hand on the door nob.

 But, now I’m on the swing.
 I go to the swing when his hand is on my head.
-There is a big rope-swing on a tree and it swings out over were the ground falls down to the road in front of our house.
+There is a big rope swing on a tree, and it swings out over where the ground falls down to the road in front of our house.
 I sway back and forth.
-I can feel the sunshine and my feet are out and under, out and then under again.
+I can feel the sunshine, and my feet are out and under, out and then under again.
 I go to the swing when he doesn’t have pants on.
 I can’t remember why.

 I can see that big round light hanging from the pointy part in my ceiling again.
 The light is staring at me.
 I am crying again.
 I hate when I can’t remember why I’m scared.